 This degree course produces the farmers, farm managers and consultants of the future, with the skill set and knowledge required to develop a career within the agricultural and land-based industries.

 This is your chance to find work that matches your interests and aspirations, with a 20-week work placement during your second year based in the UK or internationally.
-You have the added option of completing a full year in employment between your second and third year, and can link your placement to your choice of final year electives or your Research Project (dissertation) topic.
+You have the added option of completing a full year in employment between your second and third year and can link your placement to your choice of final year electives or your dissertation topic.

 Modules are further assessed through a coursework, presentations and reports, which are timed, unseen examinations at the end of each year.

-The Research Project is an integral part of the course leading to your BSc (Hons) classification.
+The Research Project is an integral part of the course.
 It provides the opportunity to study in-depth a subject of specific interest or of direct relevance to employment aspirations.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.